Welcome to the 2019 Adelaide Eisteddfod!! Another exciting year of performance opportunities for Vocalists and Instrumentalists of all ages.

 S.A. entry to the Young Virtuoso $10,000.
 Award is only via the Adelaide Eisteddfod.

 Balaklava Eisteddfod Society.
 Est 1997.
 Bronwyn Cottle, President.
 88631242.

-Categories offered: Choral, Vocal Ensemble, Instrumental Ensemble & Band (Concert/Stage, Rock), Vocal (solo, duet & trio), Contemporary Vocal (solo & ensemble), Musical Theatre (solo & ensemble), Instrumental (solo, duet & trio), Piano (solo & duet), Speech & Drama (Solo & Duologue/Trialogue Drama, Public Speaking, Prose Reading),
+Categories offered: Choral, Vocal Ensemble, Instrumental Ensemble and Band (Concert/Stage, Rock), Vocal (solo, duet & trio), Contemporary Vocal (solo and ensemble), Musical Theatre (solo & ensemble), Instrumental (solo, duet & trio), Piano (solo and duet), Speech & Drama (Solo and Duologue/Trialogue Drama, Public Speaking, Prose Reading),

 Australian National Eisteddfod Society.
 Est. 1954.